TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/custom_properties.md

 }
 ```

 That's it!
-First, we declare our custom property with a double hyphen followed by a case-sensitive, hyphen-separated property name (`color-error-text` wouldn't be the same as `Color-Error-Text`).
+First, we declare our custom property with a double hyphen followed by a case-sensitive, hyphen-separated property name (`color-error-text` wouldn't be the same as `Color-Error-Text`) which can be whatever name we want.
 The use of Kebab case (single hyphens to separate words) is very important here because spaces are not valid (`--color error text` would not work).
 Then we can store any valid CSS value in our newly declared custom property, whether it be a color value, shorthand values, or even a more complex function, just to give you a few examples.

 When we want to access a custom property, we use the `var()` function as the value of a CSS property, and then place our custom property inside of the parenthesis (including the double hyphen at the beginning).

 #### Fallback values

 The `var()` function actually accepts two parameters.
 The first parameter we've already gone over, which is the custom property we want to assign.
 The second parameter is an optional fallback value.
 When a fallback value is provided in addition to a custom property, the fallback value will be used if the custom property is invalid or hasn't been declared yet.
-We can even pass in *another* custom property as a fallback, which can have *its own* fallback value as well!
+We can even pass in \*another\* custom property as a fallback, which can have \*its own\* fallback value as well!

 ```css
 .fallback {